 A plot lying between the Firs and Tyddyn Du called Pen y Groes Isaf on the tithe map (site 18 above).
 An aerial photograph of 1946 shows considerable activity within the area, possibly related to WWII activities, and the Home Chain Guard.
-It has subsequently been used as a council yard, and has large modern storage sheds on it.
+It has subsequently been used as a storage yard for the existing Wylfa 'A' power station, and has large modern storage sheds on it.